kuntoaji/sinator/README.md

 # Melodiest

-Melodiest is [Sinatra](http://www.sinatrarb.com/) configuration boilerplate.
-The purpose of this gem is because I'm too lazy to write configuration every my Sinatra project.
+Melodiest is [Sinatra](http://www.sinatrarb.com/) application boilerplate.
+It provides generator and useful modules for developing application.

 ### Installation